• Skip to primary navigation

 Living in Tamarindo, Costa Rica

-As for the demographic, there aren’t as many retirees compared to other expat beach towns like Coco and Nosara.
-Most of the foreigners are young entrepreneurs, digital nomads, families or surfers.
-And it’s not only US citizens who live here, there are plenty of Canadians, Spaniards, Brits, Italians and Argentinians.
-You’ll find a little of everything here.
+As for the demographic, there aren’t as many retirees compared to other beach towns like Playas del Coco.
+Most of the foreigners are young entrepreneurs, digital nomads, families, backpackers or surfers.

-For tourists, it is not a cheap destination in Costa Rica.
-You can travel on a budget in Tamarindo but do note that it will still be more than other destinations in Costa Rica.
+For tourists, Tamarindo is not a cheap destination in Costa Rica as it’s a touristic beach town.
+You can travel on a budget in Tamarindo but it will still be more expensive than other destinations in Costa Rica.

 Other than that, Tamarindo is fun.
 There is always something to do or something going on!
-You’re close to plenty of natural attractions, the surfing is awesome and it’s easy to meet people.
-For the travelers who don’t mind other tourists and a developed beach scene, Tamarindo is a top choice.
+You’re close to plenty of natural attractions, the surfing is awesome and it’s easy to meet people!

 Want to read about more beach towns in Costa Rica?
 Here you go!